Best Apple Watch Alternatives Android Central 2021

 To start with, it's important to note that the Vivoactive 4, which is a large 45mm size, also comes in a smaller 40mm size, though it goes by a slightly different moniker in the Vivoactive 4S.
 They are all but identical in what they offer, save for a larger battery in the bigger model, and a rose gold variant in the smaller one.

-There are built-in GPS and 5 ATM water-resistance, making this just as good for swimming as it is for running.
+You get built-in GPS and 5 ATM water-resistance, making this just as good for swimming as it is for running.
 In the latter case, the watch can track a route without a phone, yet it also takes things further to glean insight.
 The newest feature is the Pulse Ox sensor to monitor blood oxygen saturation levels and respiration to track breaths taken per minute.
 That's on top of the altitude acclimation for running at higher elevations.

 It's not exclusively a running watch like Garmin's Forerunner models tend to be, but this caters heavily to runners without skimping on other fitness features.
 There are several different workouts available to choose from, plus the Pulse Ox sensor can be helpful in getting better sleep.
-Then there's the Body Battery Energy monitor to track energy and stress levels throughout a day.
+Then there's the Body Battery Energy monitor to track energy and stress levels throughout the day.

 Battery life is reasonable throughout, especially when GPS is turned off.
 You can go up to four or five days with standard usage, but GPS takes its toll and can be the major factor in how long it lasts per charge.